albihasani94/licensing-service/README.md

 Spring Boot's Docker Compose support is already enabled via the `spring-boot-docker-compose` dependency.

-Running `mvnw spring-boot:run` also launches the postgres defined on `compose.yml` and provide the scripts found on `./compose/` to postgres' entrypoint.
+Running `./mvnw spring-boot:run` also launches the postgres defined on `compose.yml` and provide the scripts found on `./compose/` to postgres' entrypoint.